NotQuiteAwake/hierarchical/notes/report.md

 helps with loops encountered in vector operations.
 The combined effect is a near two-fold increase compared to `-O2` optimizations.

 **Memory allocation**.
-Because of stack limits, the `grid` carrying a static list of all particles (containing many 3D vectors) has to be allocated on the heap.
+Because of stack limits, the `grid` carrying a list of all particles (containing many 3D vectors) has to allocate its particles on the heap.
 However, all other particle instances are stored on the stack, reducing the allocation and access times.
-This leads to a 10-fold speed-up compared to when all vectors are dynamically allocated.
+This leads to a 10-fold speed-up compared to when all particles are dynamically allocated.
 At the end of each timestep, the previous `grid` is written to disk and deallocated to save memory.

 **`soul` labels**.
-To track the particles within a node, instead of storing copies of the particle we merely store a label with which we can find the particle in a separate list.
+To track the particles within an octree node, instead of storing copies of the particle we merely store a label with which we can find the particle in a separate list.
 This at least halves the memory requirement.

-**Multipole kernels**.
-My spherical harmonics implementation of complexity
-$\mathcal{O}\left(p^4\right)$ already beats the naive Cartesian expansion of order $\mathcal{O}\left(p^6\right)$.
-However,  the complexity is further reduced to $\mathcal{O}\left(p^3\right)$ if we rotate the vector connecting the COC onto the z-axis [@Dehnen2014].
-This might not be better for computations of my size however, because of the extra overhead of rotation operations.

 **Recurrence relations**.
 We can pre-process all solid harmonics of order $p$ by harnessing their recurrence relations in time $\mathcal{O}\left(p^2\right)$ with